Protecting your farm

 Visitors, vehicles, equipment and machinery

 Visitors can accidentally bring disease and pests onto your property.
-Visitors may include neighbours, agents, salespeople, advisors, shooters, fishers and veterinarians.
+Visitors may include neighbours, agents, salespeople, advisers, shooters, fishers and veterinarians.

 To reduce biosecurity risks from visitors: